aivic-techie/drai/Readme.md

 The chatbot recognizes special commands such as exit, clear, help, and info.
 Use these commands to interact with the chatbot:

-exit: End the conversation.
+/exit: End the conversation.

-clear: Clear the conversation history and start a new session.
+/clear: Clear the conversation history and start a new session.

-help: Get information on using the chatbot.
+/help: Get information on using the chatbot.

-info: Learn more about the chatbot and its capabilities.
+/info: Learn more about the chatbot and its capabilities.

 ### Conversation History